BattMoTeam/BattMo/readme.rst

 Installation
 ------------

-BATMO is based on MRST which provides a general unstructured grid format, generic MATLAB automatic differentiation tools and Newton solvers.
-The MRST code source is installed directly using git submodules.
-Thus, to install batmo clone the repository using the submodule option ``--recurse-submodules`` as follows:
+BATMO is based on `MRST <https://www.sintef.no/Projectweb/MRST/>`_, which provides a general unstructured grid format, generic MATLAB automatic differentiation tools and Newton solvers.
+The MRST code source wil be installed directly via git submodules.
+To install batmo, you have therefore to clone this repository with the submodule option ``--recurse-submodules``, as follows:

 ``git clone --recurse-submodules  git@github.com:batmoTeam/batmo.git``